GenesisFR/HowToBecomeGoodAtShooters/README.md

 - CC'ed enemies must be within line of sight of your teammates to be efficient
 - the status selection is going to vary based on content and group composition
 - try to get as close as possible to spawn closets to maximize effectiveness because the more the AI spreads out, the less effective a CC becomes as you'll be putting fewer mobs under status effects at the same time
+- when NPCs are sitting being cover, it's better to aim for the side of the cover to foam or stagger them with a sticky bomb
 - there's often no need to expose yourself to enemies to apply a status effect
 - 2 types of CC builds: